Hello Holos

 For reference, the directory structure you will attain by the end of this tutorial

-is listed below (NOTE: we have omitted the cue.mod
+is listed below (NOTE: we have omitted the cue.mod directory for brevity):

 - Tree